TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.12.6 =
+* Added new configuration options under User Submission form configuration to allow to set fields as Required

 = 5.8.12.5 =
 * Fixed link importer to import extended fields (large description field, no follow, etc...)